-Prerequisite: Admission into the nursing program.
-May be taken prior to the assigned semester within the nursing curriculum
+Prerequisite: May be taken prior to the assigned semester within the nursing curriculum

 Focuses on building a basic understanding of pathophysiology for health science students.
 Presents diseases of the circulatory, nervous, musculoskeletal, dermal systems, cardiovascular, pulmonary, gastrointestinal, urinary, and endocrine systems.